skip to content

 Trauma Resilience in UK Policing

-Extensive qualitative research (i.e. focus groups, consultation and job shadowing) was undertaken through Autumn 2018 and into Spring 2019 with SO15 & Counter-Terrorism, emergency call handling, online Child Sexual Exploitation (CSE) and firearms units.
-We uncovered how individuals develop unique skills and coping mechanisms to process trauma exposure and provide recommendations for training, assessment and wellbeing support for those in similar high-risk roles.
+Extensive qualitative research (i.e. focus groups, consultation and job shadowing) with SO15 & Counter-Terrorism, emergency call handling, online Child Sexual Exploitation (CSE), covert surveillance and firearms units uncovers how individuals develop unique skills and coping mechanisms to process trauma exposure and provide recommendations for training, assessment and wellbeing support for those in similar high-risk roles.

 Key findings include: